Skip to content

 • Deep breathing exercises

-Why gentle movement helps: Promotes intestinal motility without stressing the system.
+Gentle movement promotes intestinal motility without stressing your already-overwhelmed system.

 Abdominal Massage